THE MUSEUM OF TECHNOLOGY

 A1201 Schall & Sons Medical Coil with Glass Tools 1920's

-Induction Coils were invented by Michael Faraday (1791-1867) in 1831.
-They were used for medical complaints such as skin disorders, and to power X ray machines.
-Marconi used a large induction coil for his transmitter system at Poldhu in Cornwall for the first translantic transmission
+The principal of Magnetic induction was first discovered by Michael Faraday (1791-1867) in 1831.
+This was later used in machines like this for medical complaints such as skin disorders, and to power X ray machines.
+Marconi used a large induction coil for his transmitter system at Poldhu in Cornwall for the first transatlantic transmission

 Bruce Hammond Collection